 |Forage||Energy (Mcal/kg)||Protein (%)||Calcium (%)|

 “In general, alfalfa has more energy than most grass hays, and that’s where its bad reputation comes from.
 Excess calories are energy.
-If you don’t exercise your horse enough, yes, it will make him crazy.
-But if I fed him excess grain or vegetable oil and didn’t exercise him, it would make him crazy too,” said Cubitt.
+If you don’t exercise your horse enough, yes, it can alter his behavior and make him a little hyper.
+But if I fed him excess grain and didn’t exercise him, it would have the same effect,” said Cubitt.

 Alfalfa is especially helpful for a hard keeper because of its high palatability—horses love to eat it.
 Feeding alfalfa is an excellent alternative to feeding excessive concentrates to get more calories into a horse’s diet.